 There are a variety of models out there but they are mostly filter based and they use filters ranging from activated carbon HEPA filters to charged media fiberglass air filters.
 I discuss whole house air purifiers in more detail here.

 19. Personal Air Purifiers

-Personal air purifiers use all sort of purification technologies ranging from filters to ionizers to biotech air purifiers.
-Personal air purifiers include masks, table and desk purifiers, travel air purifiers and car purifiers among others.
-If you an interested in personal air purifiers you can check out my extensive post on different types of personal air purifiers.
+Personal air purifiers use all sorts of purification technologies ranging from filters to ionizers to biotech air purifiers.
+Personal air purifiers include masks, table and desktop air purifiers, travel air purifiers and car purifiers among others.
+If you are interested in personal air purifiers you can check out my extensive post on different types of personal air purifiers.

 20. Plant Air Purifiers